 - It was thoroughly examined (v.6) to make sure it was acceptable before it would be sacrificed.
 The Messiah would have to stand before onlookers with the same examination.

-- The death of the lamb happened in the evening (v.6) so the Messiah would have to die during the similar time of day.
+- The death of the lamb happened in the evening (v.6) so the Messiah would have to die during a similar time of day.

 - The blood of the lamb had to be shed (v.7) which means the Messiah’s blood would also need to be shed.

-- The blood of the lamb saved the people from God’s impending judgement (v7, 12-13) so the Messiah’s blood would have equal and far greater power than that.
+- The blood of the lamb saved the people from God’s impending judgment (v7, 12-13) so the Messiah’s blood would have equal and far greater power than that.

 It would probably be a good idea to go back and read through the passage from early now that it’s been broken down.
 Context is always good.
 From this point on I’m going to be showing, from the text of the Bible itself, how Yeshua (Jesus) is revealed as the Lamb from the Passover Feast.
 Each number below will correspond with one from above.